 Applications may be submitted for either award type; those applying for the larger award are expected to have experience with administration of large awards and should state how they will adjust their research goals if they receive the smaller award.
 Grants funded during the last cycle of this award mechanism are not eligible for renewal, though previously funded investigators may apply for projects with distinct research objectives.

 Please include the following in your proposal:

 - Abstract of 150 words or less describing the project

 - Project summary in 3 pages or less (11 point Arial font, inclusive of figures but not including citations), addressing the selection criteria listed above.

 - Biographical sketches for participating faculty, including current and pending sources of support.
 Please use the new "NIH Biosketch Form."

-Selection Process for New Awards – Proposals will be peer-reviewed, and awards announced by September 25, 2018 at the earliest.
-Applicants for the larger award may be interviewed prior to the meeting of the Review Panel to assure that the proposed research is a new direction relative to the laboratory’s current efforts.
+Selection Process for New Awards - Proposals will be peer-reviewed, and awards announced September 15, 2019, at the earliest.
+Applicants for the larger award may be interviewed prior to the meeting of the Review Panel to assure that the proposed research is a new direction relative to the laboratory's current efforts.
 Selection of peer reviewers and final funding decisions will be made by the Dean of the School of Medicine.
 Applicants will be notified of funding decisions but will not otherwise receive feedback from the evaluation process.
 Awardees will be required to submit a year-end progress report and will be expected to present their accomplishments at an informal meeting towards the end of their year of funding.

 The funds should not be used to fund faculty salaries.